Filtering Commands¶

 This filter picks the top epitope for a variant.
 Epitopes with the same Chromosome - Start - Stop - Reference - Variant are identified as coming from the same variant.

-In order to account for different splice sites among the transcripts of a variant that would lead to different peptides, this filter also takes into account the different transcripts returned by VEP and will return the top epitope for all transcripts if they are non-identical.
-If the resulting list of top epitopes for the transcripts of a variant is identical, the epitope for the transcript with the highest expression is returned.
-If this information is not available, the transcript with the lowest Ensembl ID is returned.
+In order to account for different splice sites among the transcripts of a variant that would lead to different peptides, this filter also takes into account the different transcripts returned by VEP and bins the ones resulting in the same set of epitopes together into a transcript set.
+For each transcript set the filter will return the top epitope similar to how the Best Peptide is determined in the aggregated report:

 option is set to median